friedger/info_tokens/docs/3bot_app.md

 > **To access your wallet from another wallet (on another phone or online) you will need your private key (seed), without this private key your account cannot be recovered on another device or online wallet.**

 Finish this steps and choose your new pin, then confirm it and confirm your e-mail adress.

 ## Home Page

-<a id='hp'><a>
+<a id='hp'></a>

 This is the Home Page of your 3Bot Connect App.
-Here you can re-direct to ["Social"](#social) to main ThreeFold social pages in "My space".
+From here you can open ["Social"](#social) - [FreeFlow Pages](https://freeflowpages.com/) - open source social network hosted on ThreeFold decentralizde capacity.

 ![](img/3Bot_Home_Page.jpg)

 ## Wallet

-<a id='wallet'><a>
+<a id='wallet'></a>

-In this tab you can check your wallets balance of ThreeFold Tokens.
-By button in right side you can: recieve ThreeFold Tokens or send them:
+In this tab you can check your ThreeFold Tokens wallets and balances.
+You can copy your wallet address using the green "Copy" buttons for each specific wallet.
+Using the button in the bottom right side you can send or generate QR code to receive ThreeFold Tokens:

 ![](img/3But_wallet_1.jpg)

-### Recieve
+### Generate QR Code to receive ThreeFold Tokens

-To recieve your ThreeFold Tokens you have to fill next fields:
+To recieve your ThreeFold Tokens you can copy your button or you have to fill next fields:

 ![](img/3But_wallet_2.jpg)